 The big benefit of investing via a SIPP account, over a GIA, is the range of tax relief you get on your investments.

-Firstly, you’ll get tax relief on any cash you deposit into a SIPP.
+Firstly, you’ll get tax relief on cash you contribute to a SIPP.
 The amount of relief you receive is relative to how much income tax you pay.

 Whatever sum of cash you do end up investing, any money you make — whether from capital gains or dividends — will be free from tax until you start making withdrawals.

-At that point, the rules allow you to withdraw up to 25% of the value of your SIPP tax-free and pay regular income tax on the rest.
+At that point, the rules allow you to withdraw up to 25% of the value of your SIPP tax-free and pay regular income tax on the rest, subject to being within the Lifetime Allowance applicable at the time.

 Pick your own investments